kellynanou/AOHW25_242/README.md

 This will generate the required binaries for hardware execution.
 The final binary `lsal.xclbin` will be in `build_dir.hw.xilinx_u250_gen3x16_xdma_4_1_202210_1/` or a similarly named folder.

+If you wish to build for another kernel size combination make sure to change the Tile_N and/or Tile_M both in `lsal.cpp` and in `lsal_host.cpp`.

 ### Design.cfg

 This file contains the design configuration for the hardware implementation.